Intercontinental Cup (1960–2004)

-The Intercontinental Cup, officially the European/South American Cup and known from 1980 as the Toyota Cup for sponsorship reasons, (Note: From 1980 to 2004, when played in Japan, the competition was known as the Toyota European/South American Cup (トヨタ ヨーロッパ/サウスアメリカ カップ) due to sponsorship from Toyota.
-This was often shortened to Toyota Cup (トヨタカップ).) was an international club football competition endorsed by UEFA (Europe) and CONMEBOL (South America), contested between representative clubs from these confederations, usually the winners of the UEFA Champions League and the South American Copa Libertadores.
+The Intercontinental Cup, officially the European/South American Cup and known from 1980 as the Toyota Cup (Note: From 1980 to 2004, when played in Japan, the competition was known as the Toyota European/South American Cup (トヨタ ヨーロッパ/サウスアメリカ カップ) due to sponsorship from Toyota.
+This was often shortened to Toyota Cup (トヨタカップ).) for sponsorship reasons, was an international club football competition endorsed by UEFA (Europe) and CONMEBOL (South America), contested between representative clubs from these confederations, usually the winners of the UEFA Champions League and the South American Copa Libertadores.
 It ran from 1960 to 2004, when it was succeeded by the FIFA Club World Cup, although they both ran concurrently in 2000.

 From its formation in 1960 to 1979, the competition was as a two-legged tie, with a play-off if necessary until 1968, and penalty kicks later.
 During the 1970s, European participation in the Intercontinental Cup became a running question due to controversial events in the 1969 match, and some European Cup-winning teams withdrew.
 From 1980, the competition was rebranded and contested as a single match played in Japan, regarded neutral territory for both contestants, and sponsored by multinational automaker Toyota, which offered a secondary trophy, the Toyota Cup.
 At that point, the Japan Football Association was involved at a logistical level as host, though it continued to be endorsed by UEFA and CONMEBOL.

 The first winner of the cup was Spanish side Real Madrid, who beat Peñarol of Uruguay in 1960.
 The last winner was Portuguese side Porto, defeating Colombian side Once Caldas in a penalty shoot-out in 2004.
 The competition ended in 2004.
 Since 2017, past Intercontinental Cup winners have been recognised by FIFA as club world champions.